 UCF Saturday Reading Camp at OCPS Academic Center for Excellence

 The UCF College of Community Innovation and Education, in collaboration with the City of Orlando, operates a unique Reading Camp Program on Saturday mornings during both the fall and spring semesters.
 Elementary children (Kindergarten through Grade Six) receive free tutoring in reading by UCF teacher education students.
 Undergraduates in the Elementary Education program are afforded this unique, multicultural experience.
 In addition, parents of the children receiving the personalized reading instruction participate in a Parent Education Program focused on helping their child improve his/her reading abilities at home.
 This occurs while the children are tutored in reading.

 Digital Storytelling Camp

 Every summer, the college offers a digital storytelling camp.
 Students in grades K-6 combine literacy, visual arts and technology while embarking on reading adventures.
-Two to three separate weekly sessions are available.
+Three separate weekly sessions are available.
 The final session includes a parent celebration where students showcase their digital stories.

 Register for the digital storytelling camp and the summer reading clinic (UCF main campus) for a full day of reading and fun!